Updated December 17, 2018

 - Don’t waste you audience’s time by presenting the history and organization of your organisation.
-Unless it is essential in order to understand your presentation, which is very, very seldom.
+Unless it is essential to understand your presentation, which is very, very seldom.

 - Don’t use a corporate slide template that displays the logo on each and every slide.
-Such templates should be banned everywhere, they add no value for the audience.
+Such templates should be banned everywhere, and they add no value for the audience.
 Remember, the audience is not there to learn about your company.
 The only place you can put your company logo is at the end, together with your name and contact details.

 - Don’t mention tips verbally like “be sure to check out the website www.fancynewstuff.com, it has great features” without displaying a slide with both a picture of the web site and the URL in big letters + a note stating that the URL will be in your posted presentation.